Inside Sales vs Outside Sales: Understanding the Core Differences (B2B)

 • Manage Their Sales Territory: Outside sales reps are given specific territories, i.e. geographical locations, to sell in.
 Their job is to manage these territories effectively and extract as many sales as possible.

-• Build Deep Relationships With Leads: To succeed with the outside sales model, reps must build deep relationships with their leads.
-If they don't, they'll have difficulty closing deals—especially if they sell expensive products and/or services.
+• Build Deep Relationships with Leads: To succeed with the outside sales model, reps must build deep relationships with their leads.
+If they don't, they'll have difficulty closing deals—especially if they sell expensive products or services.
 To help with the relationship-building process, you'll often see outside sales reps engage with prospects in non-work-related locations, such as restaurants and golf courses.

-• Manage Customer Data: Outside sales reps also use CRMs, but they may spend more time inputting data into several systems as many meetings occur in-person.
+• Manage Customer Data: Outside sales reps also use CRMs, but they may spend more time inputting data into several systems, as many meetings occur in-person.
+To explore the world of B2B CRMs and their transformative impact, dive into our detailed article on the subject.

 Advantages of Outside Sales

 • Less Monotony: The life of an outside sales rep is rarely boring.
 They get to meet with new people on a regular basis and travel to different locations—all on their company's dime.
-And, because of the varied nature of their jobs, field reps often set their own schedules, too, which most people can agree is an amazing perk.
+And, because of the varied nature of their jobs, field reps often set their own schedules, too, which is an amazing perk.

-• Prospect Relationships: The outside sales model allows reps to build deeper relationships with their prospects.
-As we've already discussed, deeper relationships can lead to larger deal sizes.
+• Deep Prospect Relationships: The outside sales model allows reps to build deeper relationships with their prospects.
+As we've already discussed, deeper relationships often lead to larger deal sizes.
 They also help reps meet sales quota more consistently.

-• Bigger Deals / Higher Commissions: Outside sales teams generally sell expensive products and/or services.
-High pricing usually leads to greater profitability.
+• Bigger Deals = Higher Commissions: Outside sales teams generally sell expensive products and/or services.
+Higher pricing usually leads to greater profitability.
 And when the company you work for is more profitable, they'll be able to compensate you better.
 Imagine earning a fat commission check every time you bring in new business!

 Disadvantages of Outside Sales